iridakos/iridakos.github.io/_posts/2018-10-22-elasticsearch-bucket-aggregations.markdown

 Before explaining the weird `sum_other_doc_count` *37* value, let's first examine the `buckets`.

 There's our different values for the `city` field of the city offices.
-"Human reading" the values, we have 8 offices in Amsterdam, London, Oslo, Paris, San Franscisco and Tokyo, 7 offices in Athens, Barchelona, Chicago and Madrid.
+"Human reading" the values, we have 8 offices in Amsterdam, London, Oslo, Paris, San Francisco and Tokyo, 7 offices in Athens, Barcelona, Chicago and Madrid.

 The total of these offices is 76 but the search response says we have 113.
 Let's subtract the bucket's office total from the actual total offices: `(113 - 76 = 37) == sum_other_doc_count`.
 That's right.
 Explanation: the aggregation we defined has another property named **`size`** which has a default value of *10*.
 Since we didn't define another value, Elasticsearch limited the buckets to the top 10 different city values based on their occurrences in the index. **37 are the documents whose cities are not listed in the buckets and NOT the number of the unlisted cities**.